bigalh94/modeling_kings_county_housing_prices/README.md

 ## Thank you
 Thank you for visiting this repo.
-Please provide feedback so that I can continue to grow in this field.
-It will be welcomed.
+Any feedbackt will be welcomed.